NicelyCla/NicelyCla/README.md

-- 👋 Hi, I’m @NicelyCla.
-- 👀 I’m interested in computer science and electronics.
+I’m @NicelyCla, I'm a computer engineering student.
+I’m interested in computer science and electronics.
+I write as I eat.
-- 🌱 I’m currently learning computer engineering.
 - 📫 How to reach me: praticoclaudio@gmail.com

 <!---